jorge-sanz/CodilityTraining/README.md

 <!-- /TOC -->

-## TODO

-- Refactor code to improve understandability.

 ## Notes

 - Internal documentation missing.
-- Not all of them fit into the required algorithmic complexity.
+- Not all of them fit into required algorithmic complexity.
-- Code could have been refactored to improve understandability after been solved in the given time.

 ## Development